PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-09 17:08:53
+Last updated: 2024-04-09 17:09:26
-Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy